PachecoKaty/landingPageForDogGroomer/README.md

 # landingPageForDogGroomer
-Landing page for dog grooming created with HTML, CSS and JavaScript, this page is responsive.
+Landing page for dog groomercreated with HTML, CSS and JavaScript, this page is responsive.
 This is just one example of a landing page.
 ## Table of contents
 - [Overview](#overview)
   - [Screenshot](#screenshot)